Vonage/vonage-node-code-snippets/README.md

 These code samples are meant to be used for [https://developer.nexmo.com/](https://developer.nexmo.com/), and are structured in such a way as to be used for internal testing.
 Developers are free to use these code snippets as a reference, but these may require changes to be worked into your specific application.
 We recommend checking out the [Vonage API Developer Website](https://developer.nexmo.com/), which displays these code snippets in a more copy/paste fashion.

-## Configure with Your Nexmo API Keys
+## Configure with Your Vonage API Keys

-If you'd still like to use this sample you will first need a [Nexmo account](https://dashboard.nexmo.com/sign-up).
+If you'd still like to use this sample you will first need a [Vonage account](https://dashboard.nexmo.com/sign-up).
 Once you have your own API credentials, rename the `.env-example` file to `.env` and set the values as required.

 For some of the examples, you will need to [buy a number](https://dashboard.nexmo.com/buy-numbers).